 The following diagram depicts the expected ownership structure of Wheeler Real Estate Investment Trust, Inc. upon completion of the minimum offering and the formation transactions.
-We expect to own a % general partnership interest in our Operating Partnership expects to indirectly own the properties in our portfolio, through the Ownership Entities.
+We expect to own a 63.37% general partnership interest in our Operating Partnership and our Operating Partnership expects to indirectly own the properties in our portfolio, through the Ownership Entities.

 - (1) Consists of holders of 249,750 shares of Series A Convertible Preferred Stock.
 Upon completion of this offering, all issued and outstanding Series A Convertible Preferred Stock will automatically convert into a number of shares of common stock equal to (i) \$4.00 divided by (ii) 66.66% of the public offering price of the common stock sold in this offering, or 285,457 shares of common stock assuming the mid-point of the price range set forth on the cover page of this prospectus.
-Jon S. Wheeler, our President and Chairman, controls 2,250 of such shares held by Sooner Capital, LLC. - (2) WHLR Management, LLC, which is wholly-owned by Jon S. Wheeler, will provide administrative services to Wheeler Real Estate Investment Trust, Inc. pursuant to the terms of an administrative services agreement. - (3) Prior Investors will receive [ ] limited partnership units in Wheeler REIT, L.P. in exchange for their membership interests in the Ownership Entities.
-Of those [ ] limited partnership units, 335,540 will be received by Jon S. Wheeler and 3,102 will be received by Robin Hanisch, our Secretary, in exchange for their membership interests in the Ownership Entities. - (4) Upon completion of our formation transactions, we expect our Operating Partnership will own 100% of the membership interests of each of the Ownership Entities that own the initial eight properties in our portfolio.
+Jon S. Wheeler, our President and Chairman, controls 2,250 of such shares held by Sooner Capital, LLC. - (2) WHLR Management, LLC, which is wholly-owned by Jon S. Wheeler, will provide administrative services to Wheeler Real Estate Investment Trust, Inc. pursuant to the terms of an administrative services agreement. - (3) Prior Investors will receive 1,734,064 limited partnership units in Wheeler REIT, L.P. in exchange for their membership interests in the Ownership Entities.
+Of those 1,734,064 limited partnership units, 335,680 will be received by Jon S. Wheeler, 3,106 will be received by Robin Hanisch, our Secretary, and 6,276 will be received by Ann L. McKinney, director, in exchange for their membership interests in the Ownership Entities. - (4) Upon completion of our formation transactions, we expect our Operating Partnership will own 100% of the membership interests of each of the Ownership Entities that own the initial eight properties in our portfolio.

 - (1) Consists of holders of 249,750 shares of Series A Convertible Preferred Stock.
 Upon completion of this offering, all issued and outstanding Series A Convertible Preferred Stock will automatically convert into a number of shares of common stock equal to (i) \$4.00 divided by (ii) 66.66% of the public offering price of the common stock sold in this offering, or 285,457 shares of common stock assuming the mid-point of the price range set forth on the cover page of this prospectus.
-Jon S. Wheeler, our President and Chairman, controls 2,250 of such shares held by Sooner Capital, LLC. - (2) WHLR Management, LLC, which is wholly-owned by Jon S. Wheeler, will provide administrative services to Wheeler Real Estate Investment Trust, Inc. pursuant to the terms of an administrative services agreement. - (3) Prior Investors will receive [ ] limited partnership units in Wheeler REIT, L.P. in exchange for their membership interests in the Ownership Entities.
-Of those [ ] limited partnership units, 335,540 will be received by Jon S. Wheeler and 3,102 will be received by Robin Hanisch, our Secretary, in exchange for their membership interests in the Ownership Entities. - (4) Upon completion of our formation transactions, we expect our Operating Partnership will own 100% of the membership interests of each of the Ownership Entities that own the initial eight properties in our portfolio.
+Jon S. Wheeler, our President and Chairman, controls 2,250 of such shares held by Sooner Capital, LLC. - (2) WHLR Management, LLC, which is wholly-owned by Jon S. Wheeler, will provide administrative services to Wheeler Real Estate Investment Trust, Inc. pursuant to the terms of an administrative services agreement. - (3) Prior Investors will receive 1,734,064 limited partnership units in Wheeler REIT, L.P. in exchange for their membership interests in the Ownership Entities.
+Of those 1,734,064 limited partnership units, 335,680 will be received by Jon S. Wheeler, 3,106 will be received by Robin Hanisch, our Secretary, and 6,276 will be received by Ann L. McKinney, director, in exchange for their membership interests in the Ownership Entities. - (4) Upon completion of our formation transactions, we expect our Operating Partnership will own 100% of the membership interests of each of the Ownership Entities that own the initial eight properties in our portfolio.